SparkPost/support-docs/support/integrations/power-mta.md

 Add the following to your PowerMTA config, changing the value for auth-password to the SparkPost API key you created above.

-The `{sparkpost}` directive is a short way to get the needed configuration.
+The `{sparkpost}` special domain is a short way to get the needed configuration.

 ```
 <domain {sparkpost}>